Home > Writing > Music Theory > Intervals

 The Tritone

 The tritone has many interesting properties.
-It consists of six semitone steps, which means that it is a division of the octave into two equal parts.
+It consists of six semitone steps, which means that it is a subdivision of the octave into two parts of equal size.
 It is also the only interval that remains identical when inverted.
-Since it is midway through the octave, it is also the largest possible interval class—the perfect fifth inverts to a perfect fourth, which is a smaller interval than the augmented fourth.
+Since it is midway through the octave, it is also the largest possible interval class—the perfect fifth (7 semitones) inverts to a perfect fourth (5 semitones).

 Learning the Intervals